oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/bulk-extract/create-connections/create-connections.md

 In this lab, you will:
 - Create an Oracle FTP Connection using FTP adapter
 - Create ERP Cloud Integration Service connection using SOAP adapter
-- Create ERP Cloud Callaback connection using SOAP adapter
+- Create ERP Cloud Callback connection using SOAP adapter

     > **Note:**  You can use an existing connection if one has already been configured for your environment.

 ### Prerequisites
 This lab assumes you have:
 - Completed all the previous labs

 ## Task 1: File Server Connection